CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p> If we print the length of each set we see there are 5728 parallel verses in train, 716 in test, and 716 in dev.
 This is the 80/10/10 division we want from the dataset! </p>

-Following is a sample of three verses after running this script.
-You can see that it is closer to expected format example above, but not quite perfect.
+<p>Following is a sample of three verses after running this script.
+You can see that it is closer to the expected format example above, but not quite perfect.
 Here we have triple bars at the beginning of the eng verse and ood verse, when we only want triple bars separating the source and target code in each verse.
 This script removes the chapter and verse numbers but not all the book names.
-We also haven't added the orthography tag
+We also haven't added the orthography tag &lt;sax>.</p>
-&lt;sax>

 <pre><code>|||Doesn't nature itself indicate that a man with long hair disgraces himself?  |||S‑mahch ach mo g cheꞌechew moꞌo s‑ta edama am wehhejed g cheoj
 JHN|||This was the third time Jesus had appeared to the disciples after being raised from the dead. |||Id o d waꞌi waikkokam mad am i e chehgi g Jesus t‑wui amjed mad ab i wuhsh muhkig amjed.
 HEB|||He was placed much higher than the angels since he received a greater name than them.  |||Neh, bo wa masma am e chehgidch mo id d alidaj g Jiosh.
 K heg hekaj tasho mo baꞌich d i si s-has haꞌichu mo hi g anghil.
 </code></pre>

-<p> following is an editted script that returns the correct output.
-I chose to include the script above, as well as this working script bellow, because this working script is much less intuitive.
-I have added comments to try and make the process more transparent.</p>
+<p> Following is an edited script that returns the correct output.
+I chose to include the script above, as well as this working script below, because this working script is much less intuitive.
+I have added comments to try to make the process more transparent.</p>

     # open and read tsv file of parallel verses line by line
     with open('eng-ood_NT.tsv') as inp: